LeanKit-Labs/nonstop-package-resource/README.md

 ## nonstop package resource
-This module can be used to provide the nonstop package hypermedia API to any autohost server.
+This module can be used to provide the nonstop package hypermedia API to any [autohost](https://github.com/LeanKit-Labs/autohost) server that's using `hyped`.

 ### Why?
 If you have a client application that you'd like to have installed that auto-updates itself whenever new versions are available - this makes adding the server side support very simple.